Pike Place Market

 5. My business is located within the Market Historical District, do I need the Commission's approval to make changes?

-Yes, the Commission must approve in advance any restoration, alteration, reconstruction, demolition, or new construction affecting any designated property, including buildings in historic districts.Types of changes reviewed by the Commission include:
+Yes, the Commission must approve in advance of any changes in use, restoration, alteration, reconstruction, demolition, or new construction affecting any designated property, including buildings in historic districts.Types of changes reviewed by the Commission include:

 - A proposed new business, service or use

 - Proposed changes in use or service or existing market business

 - Change of ownership for an existing business

 - Changes to buildings, structures, and other visible elements

 - New signs or changes to existing signs, including off-premise signs

 - New marquees, awnings, or canopies

 - Changes in public areas, including alleys, sidewalks, and parks